LedgerHQ/exchange-sdk/README.md

 Typically, the `quoteId` is an information coming from your system, so you can update its value if during your interaction with the user it has more mearning to do so.

 ### Using WalletAPI methods
-The ExchangeSDK is simple wrapper around the [WalletAPI](https://github.com/LedgerHQ/wallet-api).
-However, you cannot instanciate twice the WalletAPI client inside you LiveApp.
+The ExchangeSDK is a simple wrapper around the [WalletAPI](https://github.com/LedgerHQ/wallet-api).
+However, you cannot instantiate the WalletAPI client twice inside your LiveApp.

-So if you want to use some methods provided by WalletAPI in your LiveApp, you have the choice:
+If you want to use a method(s) provided by WalletAPI in your Live App, you have two options:
- * use the WalletAPI client instance provided by the ExchangeSDK
+ * use the WalletAPI client instance provided by the ExchangeSDK or
- * provide a WalletAPI client instance to the ExchangeSDK
+ * pass the WalletAPI client instance as the second parameter when invoking the ExchangeSDK()

-#### Using WalletAPI client instance
+#### Option 1: Having a direct dependency with `exchange-sdk` only
 Once you have your ExchangeSDK instance, you can call [WalletAPI methods](https://github.com/LedgerHQ/wallet-api/tree/main/packages/client) through its `walletAPI` property:
 ```js
 exchangeSDK.walletAPI.account.list()
 ```

-#### Providing WalletAPI client instance
+#### Option 2: Having a direct dependency with `wallet-api` & `exchange-sdk`
 If you already have a WalletAPI client instance, you can provide it when instanciating the ExchangeSDK:
 ```js
 const exchangeSDK = new ExchangeSDK(providerId, undefined, myWalletAPI);
 ```

-## What to look at the example app
+## The example app
 ### /example/src/pages/index.tsx
 `useEffect` is used when the LiveApp is launch.
 It catches the deeplink query params provided to populate the form inputs.